 Raised in Mexico City, Melia is fluent in Spanish and has translated and adapted a variety of texts.
 Her edition of the Langston Hughes translation of Garcia Lorca’s Blood Wedding is now in its eighth printing by Theatre Communications Group.

-A graduate of Brown University, Melia is Chair of the Performing Arts Department at Emerson College in Boston and the Chair of the Arts Advisory Board of the Princess Grace Foundation.
+A graduate of Brown University, Melia served for over a decade as the Chair of the Performing Arts Department at Emerson College in Boston, and currently is the Chair of the Arts Advisory Board of the Princess Grace Foundation.
+She also Serves on the SDC Executive Board.